zhangyongheng78/Using-ML-to-Integrate-Technical-and-Fundamental-Analysis-to-Identify-Trading-Opportunities/README.md

 Train models to make quarter over quarter (QOQ) predictions.
 To run the notebook using the sample data, you'll need to change the corresponding file path to the sample data path.
 ##### 4-WOW Prediction.ipynb
 Train modesl to make week over week (WOW) predictions.
 To run the notebook using the sample data, you'll need to change the corresponding file path to the sample data path.
+##### 5-One Year Movement and Clustering Application.ipynb
+Train models to make one year movement predictions and apply clustering results in it.
+To run the notebook using the sample data, you'll need to change the corresponding file path to the sample data path.